Skip Navigation

 Traditional or Roth?
 How do I choose the right Stash IRA?

 This should not be construed as tax advice.
-Stash does not monitor whether a customer is eligible for a particular type of IRA or a tax deduction.
+Stash does not monitor whether a customer is eligible for a particular type of IRA, contribution, or tax deduction.
 Clients should consult with a tax advisor.

-1. The Tax Type: Do you want a Roth IRA or a Traditional IRA?
+1. Tax type: Roth IRA or Traditional IRA.

 Self-Directed vs. Managed IRAs